Sorsagan/synitecht/README.md

   - Improve the existing Temporary Voice Channel System for better user experience.
   - Add new customization options and flexibility for managing temporary voice channels.

+### Version 1.2.0 (Next Minor Release)

+- [ ] **Server Logging:**

+  - Enhance server logging functionality to capture and record important events and activities within the server.

+- [ ] **Better Interfaces:**
+  - Improve user interfaces across different components for a more intuitive and user-friendly experience.

 ### Version 1.1.0 (Upcoming Minor Release)

-- [ ] **Bug Fixes:**
+- [x] **Bug Fixes:**

   - Address reported issues and enhance overall stability.
+(Some bugs will be fixed in 1.2.0)

-- [ ] **Optimizations:**
+- [x] **Optimizations:**

   - Implement performance optimizations for smoother execution.

 - [ ] **Documentation Updates:**

-  - Enhance user guides and provide clearer documentation.
+  - Enhance user guides and provide clearer documentation. ( Will be added in the v3 or v4 as the bot don't have a dashbord site for now. )

-### Version 1.0.1 (Patch Release)

-- [x] **Security Patch:**
-  - Address any reported vulnerabilities to ensure a secure environment.

-- [x] **Minor Improvements:**
-  - Implement small updates and fixes to enhance overall functionality.
 ## Contribute

 If you have ideas for improvements or want to report issues, feel free to contribute on GitHub.

 ## Credits

 This project includes code inspired by YouTuber The North Solution's tutorials.
 Specifically, the following sections were influenced by their work:

-- Command, event handling in `handlers/eventHandler.js`: inspired by YouTuber The North Solution's tutorial on error handling.
+- Command, event handling in `handlers/eventHandler.js`: inspired by YouTuber The North Solution's tutorial on event handling.
 - Command Comparing in `commandComparing.js`: inspired by YouTuber The North Solution's command comparing techniques.

 You can find his youtube channel in there [The North Solution](https://www.youtube.com/@thenorthsolution)